 For more information please contact Gina McGrath, YWCA Technology Director.

-Our Yough Middle School TechGYRLS team took first place for FLL Core Values, Inspiration in the 2016 Western PA First Lego League Robotics Grand Championship.
+Yough Middle School YWCA TechGYRLS team took first place for FLL Core Values and Inspiration.